awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_renesas.md

 This tutorial provides instructions for getting started with the Renesas Starter Kit\+ for RX65N\-2MB\.
 If you do not have the Renesas RSK\+ for RX65N\-2MB, visit the AWS Partner Device Catalog, and purchase one from our [partners](https://devices.amazonaws.com/detail/a3G0L00000AAOkeUAH/Renesas-Starter-Kit+-for-RX65N-2MB)\.

-Before you begin, you must configure AWS IoT and your Amazon FreeRTOS download to connect your device to the AWS Cloud\.
+Before you begin, you must configure AWS IoT and your FreeRTOS download to connect your device to the AWS Cloud\.
 See [First Steps](freertos-prereqs.md) for instructions\.
-In this tutorial, the path to the Amazon FreeRTOS download directory is referred to as `<amazon-freertos>`\.
+In this tutorial, the path to the FreeRTOS download directory is referred to as `<freertos>`\.

 ## Overview<a name="gsg-renesas-overview"></a>